-The University of Edinburgh's Global Health Governance Programme invites applications from early career researchers to attend its 2019 Symposium, ‘Disrupting Global Health Narratives,’ at the Brocher Foundation Centre.
-We especially encourage women and scholars from non-OECD countries to apply.
+The University of Edinburgh's Global Health Governance Programme invites applications from researchers from non-OECD countries and residing in Geneva to attend its 2019 Symposium, ‘Disrupting Global Health Narratives,’ at the Brocher Foundation Centre.
+We especially encourage early career scholars to apply.
 The Symposium draws on our Economic Gaze project (PI Devi Sridhar), which explores the emergence of the World Bank’s global health framework.
-It will bring together world experts in anthropology, history, health policy, and political science to consider current understandings (‘narratives’) of the World Bank’s investment in health since the 1970s.
+It will bring together world experts in anthropology, history, health policy, and political science to consider current understandings (‘narratives’) of the World Bank’s investment in health since the 1960s.
 The goal of the Symposium is to identify ways in which ‘alternative narratives’ – narratives with a more inclusive perspective – can be used to study international health organizations like the World Bank.

-We are seeking early career scholars (students, recent graduates, and post-doctoral researchers) specializing in anthropology, sociology, history, political science, and/or public health.
-You must have a demonstrated interest in the governance of health organizations and global health policy.
+To apply, you must be a researcher based in Geneva, specializing in anthropology, sociology, history, political science, and/or a public health discipline.
+You should have a demonstrated interest in the governance of health organizations and global health policy.
 The Symposium is free of charge, and catering – but not lodging or travel costs – will be included.
 You must be able to attend all three days.

-To apply, please email email@example.com with your CV and a 250-word statement on (1) your particular interest in global health policy and (2) your goals for contributing to and participating in the Symposium.
+To apply, please email email@example.com with your CV and a 250-word statement on (1) your particular interest in global health policy and (2) your goals for participating in the Symposium.